corcorana/restingIAF/tutorial/tute_README.md

 | *selG* | Logical | Selected for cross-channel CoG averaging |

 ## Visualising power spectra
-We have included a fairly simple plotting function, `plotSpec`, for visualising channel spectra using the frequency vector *f* and the data structure *pSpec* output by `restingIAF`.
+We have included two simple plotting functions, `plotSpec` and `plotAvSpec`, for visualising channel-wise PSD estimates and their Q-weighted averages.
 Plotting spectral estimates may prove useful for evaluating how well the Savitzky-Golay smoothing routine is performing.
-Example plots generated from the channel estimates derived above are displayed in Figures 1 and 2 (plots linearly-scaled).
+Example plots generated from the channel estimates derived above are displayed in Figures 1 and 2.
+Comparisons of weighted channel spectra from pre- and post-experiment recordings are displayed in Figure 3.
+All plotted functions are linearly-scaled.

 ![](s1pre.png) ![](s1post.png)